Breast Augmentation New Jersey

 Round implants have been available to the public for a far longer time than teardrop implants and are more commonly used.
 They come in saline or cohesive silicone gel filling, the latter generally being softer and more palpable than what is used for teardrop implants, and have either a textured or smooth surface.
 They have narrow to wide base widths to suit the unique physiology of any patient (also known as projections or profiles).

 Round implants change their shape subtly depending on your position.
 They will flatten out a bit when you’re leaning back or lying down, and assume more of a teardrop shape when you’re upright.

-There is no risk of rotation and the resulting deformity or seroma this can cause.
+There is minimal risk of rotation and the resulting deformity or seroma this can cause.